The B. S. Civil Engineering Program at the University of Florida is accredited by the Engineering Accreditation Commission of ABET:

 Civil Engineering B. S. Program - Educational Objectives

-The UF Civil Engineering Program will prepare graduates to:
+The UF Civil Engineering Program will produce graduates who:

 - Meet the needs and expectations of Civil Engineering employers and proceed toward the attainment of a Professional Engineering (P.E.) license;